ceilfors/notes/notes/Praise_effort_to_cultivate_growth_mindset.md

 # Praise effort to cultivate growth mindset
 [[Praising for intelligence may stop learners from learning]].
 This doesn’t mean that we should apply positive reinforcement to learners.
-We should instead praise for the learning effort to cultivate the growth mindset.
+We should instead praise for the learning effort to cultivate the [[Growth mindset]].

 ## References
 [[The Self-Driven Child]] (p.
 109)